Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool gets health and operational status of a Serverless endpoint, including specific details like worker counts and job statistics.
-This distinguishes it from siblings like get-endpoint (general info) and list-endpoints (listing).
+The description clearly states the tool retrieves health and operational status of a Serverless endpoint, specifying included details like worker counts and job statistics.
+It distinguishes from siblings such as 'get-endpoint' which likely returns general endpoint info, and 'list-endpoints' which lists all endpoints.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.